gaiakeeper/ESP8266/ThingPlug_Arduino/README.md

 This is an example ThingPlug device on ESP8266.
 This is derived from [SKT-ThingPlug starter kit](https://github.com/SKT-ThingPlug/thingplug-starter-kit).

 # Required Libraries
-This requires MQTT(PubSubClient) and TinyXML2.
-PubSubClient can be installed using Arduino Library Manager.
-In installing PubSubClient, you should change the buffer size in PubSubClient.h as below.
+This requires MQTT(PubSubClient) and TinyXML2 libraries.
+Using Arduino Library Manager, you can easily install PubSubClient.
+But, you should change the buffer size in PubSubClient.h as below.

 ```
 // MQTT_VERSION : Pick the version